 Medications increasing TSH secretion: Amphetamine, interleukin 2, metoclopramide, ritonavir, St John's wort

 Medications potentially causing hypophysitis: Ipilimumab

-Note: Adverse reactions often indicative of excess thyroid replacement and/or hyperthyroidism.
+Adverse reactions are often indicative of excess thyroid replacement and/or hyperthyroidism.

 • Adrenal insufficiency: Use with caution in patients with adrenal insufficiency; symptoms may be exaggerated or aggravated; contraindicated in patients with uncorrected adrenal insufficiency.
 Treatment with glucocorticoids should precede thyroid replacement therapy in patients with adrenal insufficiency (ATA/AACE [Garber 2012]).

 • Cardiovascular disease: Use reduced initial dosage and conservative dose titration in patients with cardiovascular disease.
 Overtreatment may increase risk of adverse cardiovascular events, including angina and arrhythmia; patients with developing or worsening cardiac symptoms should have their dose reduced or therapy withheld for 7 days and then resumed at a reduced dose.
 Chronic untreated hypothyroidism predisposes patients to cardiovascular disease (ATA [Jonklaas 2014]; Razvi 2018).

 • Diabetes: Use with caution in patients with diabetes mellitus and insipidus; symptoms may be exaggerated or aggravated.

 • Myxedema: Use with caution in patients with myxedema; symptoms may be exaggerated or aggravated; initial dosage reduction is recommended in patients with long-standing myxedema.

 Dosage form specific issues: